-- direct communication between HHCM/CMA and member will occur to discuss the purpose for disenrollment, and address any dissatisfaction or concerns expressed by the member or others on behalf of the member related to HH services, and assure adequate steps were taken to resolve issues; - 3. support the member's right to make an informed decision related to program disenrollment; - 4. document in the member's record reason(s) for member disenrollment, all communication with member related to the reason(s) for disenrollment and his/her response, and steps taken to complete the disenrollment process; - 5. complete appropriate withdrawal of consent form(s) as listed in the Reference section of this policy.
-If member is not present to sign the withdrawal of consent, ensure form is provided to the member via appropriate method (e.g. drop off, mail, etc.).
-Member must be made aware that the date on the withdrawal of consent form(s) indicates the last day of enrollment and the date when all access to/sharing of PHI will cease; - 6. notify HHCM Supervisor of any determination of disenrollment (refer to The Role of the Care Management Agency Supervisor section of this policy); - 7. notify the member's care team including the member's MMCP and HH that the member will be disenrolled and the reason for disenrollment, and the date to end enrollment and cease access to/sharing of PHI; - 8. hold a case review with member and care team including MMCP, to discuss disenrollment and establish a post disenrollment plan/safety plan, including any referral(s) or contact information for new provider(s) and/or service(s) to support member's care and safety post discharge, as appropriate to the disenrollment reason; - 9. update members plan of care to include member disposition, status of goals, discharge/safety plan, and any referrals made/needed, as appropriate; - 10. issue written notification to the member on agency letterhead clearly describing the reason for and the date of disenrollment.
+direct communication between HHCM/CMA and member will occur to discuss the

+- purpose for disenrollment, and address any dissatisfaction or concerns expressed by the member or others on behalf of the member related to HH services, and assure adequate steps were taken to resolve issues; - 3. support the member's right to make an informed decision related to program disenrollment; - 4. document in the member's record reason(s) for member disenrollment, all communication with member related to the reason(s) for disenrollment and his/her response, and steps taken to complete the disenrollment process; - 5. notify HHCM Supervisor of any determination of disenrollment (refer to The Role of the Care Management Agency Supervisor section of this policy); - 6. notify the member's care team including the member's MMCP and HH that the member will be disenrolled and the reason for disenrollment, and the date to end enrollment and cease access to/sharing of PHI; - 7. hold a case review with member and care team including MMCP, to discuss disenrollment and establish a post disenrollment plan/safety plan, including any referral(s) or contact information for new provider(s) and/or service(s) to support member's care and safety post discharge, as appropriate to the disenrollment reason; - 8. update member's plan of care to include member disposition, status of goals, discharge/safety plan, and any referrals made/needed, as appropriate; - 9. issue written notification to the member on agency letterhead clearly describing the reason for and the date of disenrollment, means for notification to HHCM/CMA by member (Parent, Guardian, Legally Authorized Representative, etc.), the date all sharing of PHI and other information will cease, and how member may request consideration for reenrollment at a later time, if desired.
 The notification letter may be provided to the member directly, via mail, or through another method specifically requested by the member.
-The member must be offered the option of receiving a copy of any pertinent documentation (including the method through which they wish to receive it) as appropriate, such as: - a. most recent plan of care including contact information for care and service providers (including contact information for the MMCP care manager who will be providing ongoing coordination

-- of Behavioral Health Home and Community Based Services (BH HCBS) or Children's HCBS); - b. discharge/safety plan; - c. any referrals made by CMA/HHCM for new providers/services or the contact information for use by the member post discharge; - d. a plan for ongoing coordination if member is receiving BH HCBS or Children's HCBS; - e. any other documents as appropriate.
+The member must be offered the option of receiving a copy of any pertinent documentation (including the method through which they wish to receive it) as appropriate, such as: - a. most recent plan of care including contact information for care and service providers (including contact information for the MMCP care manager who will be providing ongoing coordination of Behavioral Health Home and Community Based Services (BH HCBS) or Children's HCBS); - b. discharge/safety plan; - c. any referrals made by CMA/HHCM for new providers/services or the contact information for use by the member post discharge; - d. a plan for ongoing coordination if member is receiving BH HCBS or Children's HCBS:

+e. any other documents as appropriate.

-NOTE: If the HHCM is unsuccessful in attempting to contact the member to discuss disenrollment, the CMA must send the notification letter to the member's 'last known address' (verify member's contact information with the MMCP).
+NOTE: If the HHCM is unsuccessful in attempting to contact the member to discuss disenrollment, the CMA must send the notification letter (per #9 above) to the member's 'last known address' (verify member's contact information with the MMCP).
 Additional documents will not be sent with the notification letter.
 However, the letter must contain directions for the member to contact the CMA to discuss the reasons and process for disenrollment, and the option to request a copy of pertinent documentation listed in a-e above.

-- 11. assure a warm handoff to the case manager and/or social worker at the PCMH/FQHC/clinic/primary care, etc. occurs for ongoing care coordination support, as applicable. - 12. inform member of his/her Fair Hearing rights, as applicable (refer to the Health Home Notice of Determination and Fair Hearing Policy); - 13. assure appropriate billing practices are met.
-Billing must cease on the first of the month immediately following the month in which member was disenrolled.
+- assure a warm handoff to the case manager and/or social worker at the PCMH/FQHC/clinic/primary care, etc. occurs for ongoing care coordination support, as applicable. - 11. inform member of his/her Fair Hearing rights, as applicable.